How to structure a geospatial database for multi-state retail chains

 CREATE TABLE retail_sites_default PARTITION OF retail_sites DEFAULT;

-The composite primary key (site_id, state_code) is mandatory for partitioned tables.
+The composite primary key (site_id, state_code) is mandatory because PostgreSQL requires the partition key to be part of the primary key on partitioned tables.
 Queries filtered by state_code trigger automatic partition pruning, reducing execution plans from sequential scans to targeted index lookups.
-The DEFAULT partition acts as a quarantine for unmapped territories or data pipeline failures, preventing ingestion halts while maintaining referential integrity.
+The DEFAULT partition captures unmapped territories or pipeline failures, preventing ingestion halts while maintaining referential integrity.

 3. Constraint-Driven Spatial Indexing

 Partitioning without spatial indexing yields negligible performance gains.
 Each partition requires an independent GiST index.
-Create indexes concurrently to avoid exclusive locks during business hours, and apply covering indexes for high-frequency site selection queries.
+Create indexes CONCURRENTLY to avoid exclusive locks during business hours.

 WHERE lease_status = 'active';

 GiST indexes accelerate bounding-box filtering before exact geometry evaluation.
-The INCLUDE clause enables index-only scans, preventing heap fetches for common dashboard queries.
+The partial index on lease_status = 'active' is typically smaller and faster than a full GiST index for the dominant dashboard query pattern.
 Regularly monitor index bloat using pg_stat_user_indexes and rebuild during maintenance windows with REINDEX CONCURRENTLY.
 For advanced tuning parameters, consult the official PostGIS Spatial Indexing Documentation.

 4. Automated Coordinate Validation & Topology Pipeline